AdaCore/spark2014/docs/lrm/source/packages.rst

    * update of a ``constituent`` of the state abstraction shall be treated as an update of the encapsulating state abstraction of the ``constituent``.
-An update of such a ``constituent`` is regarded as updating its enclosing state abstraction with a self dependency as it is unknown what other ``constituents`` the state abstraction encapsulates.
+An update of such a ``constituent`` is regarded as updating its encapsulating state abstraction with a self dependency as it is unknown what other ``constituents`` the state abstraction encapsulates.